Narlotl/amdek-310a/README.md

 # amdek-310a
 My setup for driving and Amdek Video-310A MDA monitor with a Raspberry Pi.
+Visit [https://narlotl.github.io/amdek-310a](https://narlotl.github.io/amdek-310a) or the [demo branch](https://github.com/Narlotl/amdek-310a/tree/demo) to see it in action.

 ## Setting up